MBThorat/jsonstring-staticizer/README.md

 #### Based on https://github.com/commonsguy/cw-omnibus/tree/master/Gradle/Staticizer

-### Gradle plugin that takes JSON files from a specified path and turns the JSON keys into java static fields at build time
+### Android Gradle plugin that takes JSON files from a specified path and turns the JSON keys into java static fields at build time

 ## Adding the dependecy
 ```gradle